njoyard/ist/README.markdown

 	@disabled
 		div.alsoNotRendered

-The associated helper simply always returns an empty fragment:
+The associated helper simply returns an empty fragment:

-	ist.registerHelper('noop', function(subctx, subTemplate) {
+	ist.registerHelper('disabled', function() {
-		return subTemplate.document.createDocumentFragment();
+		return this.createDocumentFragment();
 	});

+As said before, returning `undefined` is the same, so you can simply write:

+	ist.registerHelper('disabled', function() {});

-#### Built-in block helpers
+#### Built-in directive helpers

-IST built-in block helpers are documented below, along with their helper definition to help better understand how helpers work and what they can achieve.
+Following are helper definitions for built-in directives as examples of what can be achieved with custom directives.

 ##### Conditionals